How to Measure Your Email Marketing KPIs?

 The CTA is usually in the form of a button because buttons are eye-catching and clean.

 To create a powerful email CTA, you should first define your goal, then write your copy and finally design your CTA button.
-A successful CTA is more than a bright button with a catchy text that functions independently, but instead a CTA that works is part of the entire copy of your email.
+A successful CTA is more than a bright button with a catchy text that functions independently, but instead, a CTA that works is part of the entire copy of your email.
 Every element of your email contributes to making your CTA work and drive better conversions.

-Email marketing is not a rocket science, you just have to do it right.
+Email marketing is not rocket science, you just have to do it right.
 Knowing how to measure the effectiveness of your email marketing campaigns, being aware of the email marketing best practices, and finding the best days to send marketing emails will help you skyrocket your overall marketing strategy.

 Now it’s your turn.
 Go ahead and check your email marketing performance right now.
 How effective is your email marketing?
 How will you apply what you have learned from this article to your own campaigns?Categories: How To